By David Joel Miller.

 The research says that many people do just that.
 This may be why we see very inconsistent results in research on some of alcohol’s effects.
 I am not being an apologist for alcohol by saying this, just trying to get the story right.
 Despite the problems, alcohol causes our society another round of prohibition is unlikely.

 My view is that those countries that have a total ban on alcohol often have high levels of problems with another drug.
 Many countries with a total ban on alcohol have a worse problem than the U. S. does when it comes to Heroin.
-The solution, such as it is, seems to be better education on the effects of drugs on the mind and the body.
+The solution, such as it is, seems to be better educated on the effects of drugs on the mind and the body.
 Hence this blog.

 Heavy alcohol drinkers develop tolerance to alcohol’s motor coordination effects.